 CDCC has a robust ERM program designed to identify, monitor and manage general business risks through a comprehensive control system.
-As part of this program, general business risks are identified and assessed during the annual risk assessment exercise and monitored throughout the year as part of its core incident management process.
-Existing or emerging risks due to changes in the external environment or changes to internal business processes will be identified during the annual exercise and rated based on likelihood and impact, with consideration given to the strength of the internal controls in place.
+As part of this program, existing risks and emerging risks are systematically reviewed and re-assessed d during the annual risk assessment exercise and monitored throughout the year.
+New business initiatives are systematically subject to a series of validation processes to ensure that they receive informed and effective consideration from a risk management perspective.
 Realized incidents, or risk events, are identified, monitored and mitigated as appropriate.
 General business risks currently identified include an array of operational risks and strategic risks as well as risks introduced in the investment of CDCC assets.